-Americans United has been active in nearly every church-state dispute, including fighting against government policy that is based on any particular religious group's theology, such as religious-based restrictions on women's healthcare.
-Its longtime executive director the Rev. Barry Lynn, pictured here, has been a high-profile advocate.
-(Photo courtesy of Americans United for Separation of Church and State.)
+Americans United has been active in nearly every First Amendment church-state dispute, including fighting against government policy that is based on any particular religious group's theology, such as religious-based restrictions on women's healthcare.
+Its longtime executive director the Rev. Barry Lynn, pictured here, has been a high-profile advocate for the wall of separation between church and state.
+(Photo courtesy of Americans United for Separation of Church and State)

 Americans United for Separation of Church and State is one of the oldest U.S. advocacy groups committed to the strict separation of government and religious institutions.

 The organization was established in 1947 as Protestants and Others United, signaling its early fears of Catholic influence on U.S. democracy.
 Its change in name reflected the shifting political culture and a broader constituency, but its commitment to church-state separation remained unwavering.